 Studies were designed by the Department of Natural Resources to test both sewage enrichment and population genetics hypotheses.
 Merron (1982) studied the decline in productivity due to sewage diversion.
-He calculated growth brown trout from the 1960's through the 1970's on three of branches of the Au Sable, the Mainstream, the North Branch, He used scale samples that were and the South Branch. collected during the period from other research and management surveys.
-Each of the branches had a different history of nutrient enrichment.
-Sewage effluent was discharged into the Mainstream from the town of Grayling and into the South Branch from the town of Roscommon, but these discharges were stopped in different years, 1971 on the Mainstream and 1974 on the South Branch.
+He calculated growth of brown trout from the 1960's through the 1970's on three branches of the Au Sable, the Mainstream, the North Branch, and the South Branch.
+He used scale samples that were collected during the period from other research management surveys.
+Each of the branches had a different history of nutrient enrichment. effluent Sewage discharged into the Mainstream from the town of Grayling and into the South Branch from the town of Roscommon, but these discharges were stopped in different years, 1971 on the Mainstream and 1974 on the South Branch.
 The North Branch never received any effluent.
-Merron found growth rates of brown trout were significantly slower in both the Mainstream and the South Branch after termination of sewage discharges, the timing of these decreases in growth and that corresponded to the timing of sewage diversion.
-He found no change in growth for the same time intervals on the North Thus, the results of Merron's study strongly Branch. supported the idea that growth of brown trout in the Burtonto-Wakeley section of the Mainstream had decreased in the 1970's because the river was no longer being "fertilized" by municipal sewage and hatchery effluent.
+Merron found growth rates brown trout were significantly slower in both the Mainstream and the South Branch after termination of sewage discharges, and that the timing of these decreases in growth corresponded to the timing of sewage diversion.
+He found no change in growth for the same time intervals on the North Branch.
+Thus, the results of Merron's study strongly supported the idea that growth of brown trout in the Burtonto-Wakeley section of the Mainstream had decreased 1970's because the river was no longer being "fertilized" by municipal sewage and hatchery effluent.

-To test the genetics hypothesis, samples of young-ofthe-year brown trout were taken from streams in northern Michigan which varied in fishing pressure from light to heavy.
+To test the genetics hypothesis, samples of young-of-the-year brown trout were taken from streams in northern Michigan which varied in fishing pressure from light to heavy.
 The Mainstream of the Au Sable was one of those selected.
 These fish were marked so their stream origins could be identified, and then they were planted together in the same experimental lakes.
 The idea was to see if their growth in these common environments was correlated with the degree of exploitation in their home streams.
 This study has not been completed yet.

-Meanwhile, Clark et al. (1980) predicted the slotted size limit would have no effect on the growth of brown They cited a number of examples in which changes in trout. fishing regulations or other management activities had significantly changed trout population densities in streams had not significantly changed trout growth rates. but scientific references and trout population data in Numerous the Department files indicated trout populations in streams adjusted their numbers through density-dependent movement and mortality.
-That is, trout compete with one another for favorable positions in streams.
-The relative quality of these positions is related in part to food abundance and to the nearness of cover for protection against predators.
-When the trout population size exceeds the number of favorable positions, the largest, most aggressive individuals take the best positions and force the others to to other areas where they have less food and move protection.
+Meanwhile, Clark et al. (1980) predicted the slotted size limit would have no effect on the growth of brown They cited a number of examples in which changes in fishing regulations or other management activities had significantly changed trout population densities in streams had not significantly changed trout growth rates. scientific references and trout population data in Numerous the Department files indicated trout populations in adjusted their numbers through density-dependent movement and mortality.
+That is, trout compete with one another for The relative quality of favorable positions in streams. these positions is related in part to food abundance and to the nearness of cover for protection against predators.
+When the trout population size exceeds the number of positions, the largest, most aggressive individuals take the best positions and force the others other areas where they have less food protection.
 Over time, it appears that starvation and/or predation are effective in removing these excess fish.
-Clark et al. (1980) developed a population dynamics model these density-dependent mortality based in part on relationships and used it to predict that the slotted size limit would actually reduce, and not increase, the number of large brown trout in the Burton-to-Wakeley section.
-The primary basis for this prediction was the assumption that growth and natural mortality rates of trout would not change enough to compensate for the added fishing mortality on the 8- to 12-inch fish.
+Clark et al. (1980) developed a population dynamics model based in part on these density-dependent mortality relationships and used it to predict that the slotted size limit would actually reduce, and not increase, the number of large brown trout in the Burton-to-Wakeley section. primary basis for this prediction was the assumption that growth and natural mortality rates of trout would not change enough to compensate for the added fishing mortality on the 8- to 12-inch fish.
 In other words, anglers would remove enough 8- to 12-inch trout so as to reduce the number surviving to the larger sizes.